 Circadian Rhythm And Body Clocks

 A circadian rhythm is the 24 hour daily cycle that causes physiological, mental and behavioral changes in your body.
 Some of these circadian rhythms are eating habits, digestion, hormone release and body temperature.
 Sleep is a light-responsive circadian rhythm.
 As soon as it starts growing darker, the body is conditioned to know it’s time for a long sleep and not just a nap.
 But have you ever wondered just why do you feel sleepy at a specific time every night?
-This
+This is because the body clocks in your body are carefully regulated to make you fall asleep at that time.
+These clocks are actually proteins in genes that get coded for particular activities at specific times.
+The master clock is in the brain with peripheral clocks in all the tissues of your different organs.
+All these clocks are interacting with the master clock to keep all activities in sync.

 The Sleep-Wake Cycle